 Reproduction by fragmenting and budding

 Since the torch coral is a branching stony coral species, it is fairly easy to propagate via fragging.
 You can cut, saw or snap off a branch and it will grow into an entirely new colony all on its own.
 A torch coral frag should command a premium, compared with some of the most commonly available leather coral species, so it is a great coral to grow and trade with other hobbyists.

-As a general rule, caution should be used when mixing leathers LPS species, like torches.
+As a general rule, caution should be used when mixing leather LPS species, like torches.
 Large polyp stony corals protect themselves by wielding their sweeper tentacles maliciously.
-Many of the leather coral species, by comparison produce and release toxic chemicals, called terpenes, into the water to stunt the growth of other species.
+Many of the leather coral species, by comparison, produce and release toxic chemicals, called terpenes, into the water to stunt the growth of other species.

 There are a lot of reports of compatibility issues between leather and LPS corals.